blob

 The conditions that underpin the casual expectations of our lives — that there is food in the supermarket, electricity, water and sanitation are available, we can communicate, money works, production and supply-chains hum, government functions and societies are at peace have been taken for granted.
 We have habituated to this, a reflection of its long-term stability and our assumptions of continuity.

 Thirdly, there is the interaction of these intensifying stressors through increasingly vulnerable societal systems.
-This can generate and amplify economic, social and political stress, drive the non-linear cascading of shocks, make compounding stresses and shocks more likely, and drive socio-economic tipping points.
-Societies are likely to find therir resilience declines, making them more vulnerable to further stress and the next shock, which will tend to arrive with higher frequency and be of greater scale.
+This can generate and amplify economic, social and political stress, drive the non-linear cascading of shocks, make compounding stresses and shocks more likely, and drive socioeconomic tipping points.
+Societies are likely to find their resilience declines, making them more vulnerable to further stress and the next shock, which will tend to arrive with higher frequency and be of greater scale.

-Growing destabilisation can be expected to increasingly undermine efforts to the mitigate stressors driving risk, enact system change, and build resilience into extant systems.
+Growing destabilization can be expected to increasingly undermine efforts to the mitigate stressors driving risk, enact system change, and build resilience into extant systems.
 The priority will increasingly be the maintenance of fraying economic, social and political conditions.

 The work of Korowicz Human Systems is focused on understanding integrated systemic risk, and supporting contingency planning and preparedness efforts so that we can face into that future together, even if the path is perilous and uncertain.